 - Annika S.

 I really enjoyed the conference in Austin.
 Thank you so much!!
 Please put me on the email newsletter list.
+Have a lovely day.

 - Christy T.

 This publication is presented by Midwifery Today, Inc., for the sole purpose of disseminating general health information for public benefit.
 The information contained in or provided through this publication is intended for general consumer understanding and education only and is not intended to be, and is not provided as, a substitute for professional medical advice, diagnosis or treatment.